Samsung Galaxy S21: Cameras

 The S21 and S21+ have similar camera setups to their predecessors but benefit from improved software and image processing.
-Both have a 12 MP wide sensor, a 64 MP telephoto sensor with 3x hybrid zoom, and a 12 MP ultrawide sensor.
+Both have a 12 MP wide sensor, a 64 MP telephoto sensor with 3× hybrid zoom, and a 12 MP ultrawide sensor.
 The S21 FE also has a similar camera setup to its predecessor but benefits from improved software and image processing.
-It has a 12 MP wide sensor, an 8 MP telephoto sensor with 3x optical zoom, and a 12 MP ultrawide sensor.
+It has a 12 MP wide sensor, an 8 MP telephoto sensor with 3× optical zoom, and a 12 MP ultrawide sensor.
 The S21 Ultra has a new HM3 108 MP sensor with several enhancements over the previous HM1 108 MP sensor, including 12-bit HDR.
-It also has two 10 MP telephoto sensors with 3x and 10x optical zoom and a 12 MP ultrawide sensor.
+It also has two 10 MP telephoto sensors with 3× and 10× optical zoom and a 12 MP ultrawide sensor.
 The front-facing camera uses a 10 MP sensor on the S21 and S21+, 32 MP sensor on the S21 FE, and a 40 MP sensor on the S21 Ultra.
-4K@60 recording is supported on the ultrawide camera on the S21, S21+, and S21 FE and all cameras on the S21 Ultra.
-All cameras are Samsung except 12MP Ultra Wide on S21 Ultra and 10MP front on S21 and S21+, which are both made by Sony, and the 8MP Telephoto on the S21 FE which is made by SK Hynix.
+4K@60fps recording is supported on the ultrawide camera on the S21, S21+, and S21 FE and all cameras on the S21 Ultra.
+All cameras are Samsung except for 12 MP ultrawide on S21 Ultra and 10 MP front on S21 and S21+, which are both made by Sony, and the 8 MP Telephoto on the S21 FE which is made by SK Hynix.

 The Galaxy S21 series can record HDR10+ video and support HEIF.

+Moon photo controversy

+Users discovered that the Scene Optimizer included with Samsung Galaxy S21 and later phones use artificial intelligence to identify the Moon and add details that the camera is not capable of capturing, based on a library of existing moon photos.
+However, this was disputed by Samsung, claiming that they have an AI enhancement algorithm that adds detail to the moon photos.